RESEARCH STARTER

 As colonization progressed, Spanish soldiers were accompanied by Catholic priests eager to convert any subdued Indigenous peoples.
 The converts were used as ready labor, often enslaved, to build missions and rancherias in the vast new country of the Southwest.
 In the seventeenth century, the Pueblo Revolt on the northeastern frontier sent the Spanish south, with Eastern Apache attacking the Spaniards as they fled.
 The Spanish returned, however, and by 1697, once again occupied the region.

 The course of the Apache Wars is a tangled story of capitulation, betrayal, and outbreaks of tribes believed to have been “pacified.”
 One by one, the Apache bands were subdued as the US military moved relentlessly west.
-Treaties settled the Jicarilla and Mescalero on reservations, but occasional outbreaks occurred.
+Treaties relocated the Jicarilla and Mescalero onto reservations, but occasional outbreaks occurred.
 After they made peace, some of the Lipan served as army scouts, as did Apache from other groups.

 Following their military defeat, various groups of Apache were settled on reservations in Arizona, New Mexico, Texas, and Oklahoma.
 The Fort Apache and San Carlos reservations in Arizona were established jointly in 1871 for Arivaipa (Nnēē), Chiricahua, Coyotero, Mimbreño (Tchihende), Mogollon, Puraleno, and Tsiltaden Apache.
 This reservation was partitioned in 1897.
 Also in Arizona are the Fort McDowell, Tonto Apache, and Yavapai Apache reservations.
 The Jicarilla and Mescalero are both federally recognized Apache with reservations in New Mexico.
 The Mescalero Apache Reservation is in southern central New Mexico, and the Jicarilla Apache Reservation is in northern central New Mexico, extending northward into Colorado.
 In Oklahoma, there is the Fort Sill Apache Reservation.